-State tests provide information about how all students are doing to help schools improve instruction for you and other students.
+State tests provide information that can help schools improve instruction for your child and for other students in Colorado.

-Statewide testing is meant to show how schools are doing, so they can better meet the needs of all students.
+State testing is meant to show how schools are doing, so they can better meet the needs of all students.

-Statewide testing helps identify if some groups of students are not getting the instruction they need, so that changes can be made that will improve learning for them.
+State testing helps identify if some groups of students are not getting the instruction they need, so changes can be made that will improve learning for them.